gagolucasm/PID-Control/report.md

 ### PID Parameters

 The effect of P is proportional to the error.
-As the error gets bigger, the car turn faster, and it occilates.
+As the error gets bigger, the car turns faster, and it oscillates.

-The effect of I is propotional to the error and the sum of the previous ones.
-This is helpfull when the car is in a steady position not exactly on the center of the lane, as the error is to small for the P and D parameters, over time will be big enough for the I to act.
+The effect of I is proportional to the error and the sum of the previous ones.
+This is helpful when the car is in a steady position not exactly on the center of the lane, as the error is too small for the P and D parameters, over time will be big enough for the I to act.

 The effect of D is proportional to the rate of change of the error.
-It could help the sistem stability.
+It could help the system stability.

 All the parameters were tuned by hand, following this algorithm: